 It seems a linear existence.
 It isn’t.
 Perhaps we are rooted in the present by nothing more than our idea that we are, by nothing more than physical gravity, as our minds easily arc from where we were ten years ago to where we are scheduled to be three weeks from now.
 We call to book a flight that leaves in a month for a sandy beach that we can almost feel between our toes right now, the phone is answered by a woman named Sheri, the same name of our best friend from kindergarten, suddenly we are five again, making mud cupcakes under our mother’s roses and we can still taste a little bit of a dirt bite taken on a dare.

 Those are rare individuals, hurtling through each day like meteors, streaking across the sky without much sentimentality, without much thought for the morrow, moving, moving, moving.
-But each time catches up with them too, meteors burn out or cool, hit the Earth or continue into space as rocks, none of us, it would appear, is completely immune to the transformations of time itself.
-Extreme circumstance forces us to be here now in order to survive.
-But there, sometimes too what saves us is some far off memory of something good, wondered on for a moment.
+But each time, time catches up with them too, meteors burn out or cool, hit the Earth or continue into space as rocks, none of us, it would appear, is completely immune to the transformations of time itself.
+Extreme circumstance forces us to be here now to survive.
+But there, sometimes too what saves us is some far-off memory of something good, wondered on for a moment.
 Time is pliable.

 Right this second is ethereal, after all, it’s spider webs on the breeze, touch one and it sticks but it is just as gone.
 Most of us are daily time travelers.
 Our stories are not linear but layered and patched together as quilts of memories, some pattern missing from each piece that is none the less fused to the piece next to it by our perceptions, faded and worn around the edges.
 The beginning then is somewhere in the middle, the beginning is wherever we are now, a now that is continually disappearing into the past.

 We are here.
 And we are already gone.